- 13 Jan 2023

 What is the relationship between RLS and Data Access Roles?

-Good to Know: RLS and SQL Lab
+Note: RLS and SQL Lab

 Please note that RLS is not applied to SQL Editor.
 Even though a user won't be able to see chart data using RLS, a Limited Contributor workspace role and above would still be able to query the data via SQL Editor.